Educational Research and Assessment – EDUC 518

 - Employ improved scholarly writing skills and the ability to communicate with acumen, clarity, and succinctness.

-Discussion boards are collaborative learning experiences.
-Therefore, throughout the course, the candidate will participate in 4 Discussion Board Forums.
-For each forum, the candidate must respond to the prompt provided by posting a thread in the forum.
+Discussions are collaborative learning experiences.
+Therefore, throughout the course, the candidate will participate in 4 Discussions.
+For each discussion, the candidate must respond to the prompt provided by posting a thread..
 Each thread must be at least 300 words.
 After posting the thread, the candidate must submit a 150-word reply to at least 1 classmate’s thread.
 (MLO: B, C, D, E)

 The candidate will develop a reference list including a minimum of 10 research articles relevant to his/her selected educational topic.
 Reference citations must be in current APA format and must be followed by an abstract for the article.
 (MLO: E)